Monoidal Properties of Franke's Exotic Equivalence: Preliminaries

-Then $X\in \cM^{\cC_N}$ is cofibrant if and only if the canonical map $L_z X\lra X_z$ is a cofibration in $\cM$, \ie, if and only if the $\Xb{i}, \Xz{i}$ are cofibrant and the induced morphism is a cofibration.
+Then $X\in \cM^{\cC_N}$ is cofibrant if and only if the canonical map $L_z X\lra X_z$ is a cofibration in $\cM$, \ie, if and only if the $\Xb{i}, \Xz{i}$ are cofibrant and the induced morphism is a cofibration, where $\vee$ is the coproduct in $\cM$.
 We will refer to an object $X\in \cM^{\cC_N}$ as a \emph{crowned diagram} due to the crown shape of the diagram $\cC_N$. \end{example}

 \begin{example} Let $\cD_N$ be the poset consisting of elements $\left\{\beta_n,\gamma_n, \zeta_n \colon n\in \bbZ/N\bbZ \right\}$ such that $\beta_n \leq \gamma_n \leq\zeta_n$ and $\beta_{n} \leq\gamma_{n+1}$ and $\gamma_{n}\leq\zeta_{n+1}$, \ie,